nebari-dev/argo-jupyter-scheduler/README.md

 To acommplish this, the workflow runs in two steps.
 First the workflow runs the notebook, using `papermill` and the conda environment specified.
 And second, depending on the success of this notebook run, updates the database with this status.

 And when a job definition is created, a corresponding cron-workflow is created.
 To ensure the database is properly updated, the workflow that the cron-workflow creates has three steps.
 First, create a job record in the database with a status of `IN PROGRESS`.
 Second, run the notebook, again using `papermill` and the conda environment specified.
 And third, update the newly created job record with the status of the notebook run.

+## Additional Thoughts

+At the moment, Argo-Jupyter-Scheduler is closely coupled with Nebari (via the Nebari-Workflow-Controller) which doesn't make it very useable for other projects.
+There's no need for this to necessarily be the case.
+By leveraging Traitlets, we can include other ways of modifying the pod spec for the running workflow and enable it to be used by other projects.
+If you're interested in this project and would like to see it extended, feel free to open an issue to discuss your ideas.
+Thank you :)

 ## License